 Monday.com offers live phone and email support 24/7 and boasts that its support team members often reply to client issues after standard business hours.
 It has a robust help section within the project management software program that is searchable and gives you several self-help guides, including articles and videos.
 In some cases, the software itself provides tools that walk you through completing a task within a detailed tutorial.
 In addition, Monday.com offers:

 - Video Tutorials

 Monday.com also extends professional services for custom implementations, data migrations from existing project management tools, onboarding, training, and industry-specific integrations.
 That’s helpful when you want to move from traditional project management software or Microsoft Excel spreadsheets to something more user-friendly for your entire team.

 It’s always a good sign when the customer reviews generally rave about a software solution, and this is the case for both Wrike and Monday.com.
 There were some concerns here and there about Wrike’s ease of use and Monday.com’s scalability, but overall both are highly recommended.

 Wrike Customer Reviews

-We found that Wrike user reviews on our website and elsewhere praised its wide range of features, allowing them to create the right project template for their needs.
+We found that Wrike user reviews praised its wide range of features, allowing them to create the right project template for their needs.
 Some, however, said that the complexities made it difficult to learn.
 There were some complaints about files not synchronizing or updating, and people complained that they could not find certain features.
 Most rated the product at 4 or more out of 5 stars.

 Monday.com Customer Reviews